 - 5 cubic feet bean bag filling

-Before going through the procedure, as a forewarn, all seamless allowances in this method are set at 5/8”.
+Before you start, note that all seam allowances in this method are set at 5/8”.

 Cut the two fabrics to 45 inches by 32 inches.
-The fabrics need not have to be monotonous un coloration.
-In fact, the more diverse the two are with one another, the more two-toned it will appear.
+The fabrics don’t need to be the same – in fact, the more diverse the two are, the better it will appear.

-Stack the two cloths together by turning them on their right sides.
-Prevent fraying by making a zigzag stitch on the long edges.
-Follow the stitches with yet another but this time a straight stitch.
-For better durability, I personally suggest going for small stitches for length.
+Stack the two pieces of cloth together, turning them on their right sides.
+Prevent fraying with a zigzag stitch on the long edges.
+Follow the stitches with a straight stitch.
+For better durability, I personally suggest going for small stitches.

-Fold the carefully-stitched fabrics horizontally on equal proportion as if though a hot dog bun.
+Fold the carefully-stitched fabrics horizontally as if it were a hot dog bun.

-Partially round out one end of the fabric.
-This will remove roughly 6” of the cloth.
+Partially round out one end of the fabric, removing roughly 6” of the cloth.

-Open the cloth back again from its folding, revealing an original rectangular fabric with a symmetrical curve on one end.
-Make some zigzag stitches to the raw edges and follow them up with straight stitches.
-Leave the adjacent edge unstitch to give way for an opening.
+Open the cloth back, revealing the rectangular fabric with a symmetrical curve on one end.
+Add some zigzag stitches to the raw edges and follow them up with straight stitches.
+Leave the adjacent edge unstitched to create an opening.

-Open the unsewn edge which is essentially an opening.
-Fold the fabric in a manner that the two opposing color fabrics show each other on equal ratio.
+Open the unsewn edge and fold the fabrics so that the two opposing color fabrics show.
 Refer to the images below for better comprehension.

-Finish the zipper installation by making a straight stitch on one side.
+Finish the zipper by adding a straight stitch to each side.

-Now that you already have a vessel for the supposed bean bag, all it will need is the right filling.
-With a kid in mind, a 100 liter or 3.5 cubic feet of filling is sufficient enough to make the ideal plump.
+Now that you have a vessel for the bean bag, all it needs is the right filling.
+With a kid in mind, a 100 liter or 3.5 cubic feet of filling is sufficient for the ideal plump.

-And, voila, you already had developed your child a DIY bean bag chair.
-As a precaution, however, never ever let your child open your own-made bean bag.
-Letting your child open your creation will not only potentially ruin it, you also risk your child of swallowing the pellet in it.
+And, voila, you’ve made your child a DIY bean bag chair.
+Never ever let your child open your home-made bean bag, there is a risk of your child of swallowing the pellets and choking.

 17 Designs to Inspire From

-Because there is not only a single way by which DIY bean bag chair is made, you can actually come up with your own design.
-But if you are new in this DIY scene, getting clueless about it should be considered a normal thing.
-Let us help you overcome that problem by giving you 18 pre-made ideas to which you can get needed inspirations from.
+Because there is no single way of which DIY bean bag chair is made, you could actually come up with your own design.
+But if you are new to this DIY scene, its normal not to know how to customise it.
+We can help you overcome that problem with these 18 pre-made ideas to inspire you.

 Giant DIY Bean Bag Chair

 True to its label, this gargantuan design is meant to be larger than the average bean bag chair.
-Comes in a big size, this means that a kid—big or small—is easily contained by it.
+With its big size, any kid—big or small—will be easily contained by it.
 The only disadvantage to this design is that it may take more materials to make and is obviously more space-hungry.

 DIY Bean Bag Chair with a Handle on the Side

-If you want a bean bag chair that is quite portable than others, this particular blueprint offers a great idea by being draggable.
-This is not to say that other designs are meant to be fixated in just one location.
-But there is a benefit to the idea especially when other bean bag chairs require getting lifted to be moved around.
+If you want a bean bag chair that is more portable, this particular blueprint is draggable by its side handle.
+This is not to say that other designs are meant to be fixated in just one location, but there is a benefit to not needing to lift it, whic other bean bag chairs require to be moved around.

 iPad Stand DIY Bean Bag Chair

-So, this may not be technically the kind of bean bag chair which a kid will personally enjoy.
-At least, not as something he or she could experience sitting on.
-This is, after all, not meant for anyone to lean on to.
-Literally, this particular design is made with one particular gadget in mind: the iPad.
+So, this might not be technically the kind of bean bag chair which a kid will enjoy sitting on.
+After all, this is not meant for anyone to lean on.
+This particular design is made with one particular gadget in mind: the iPad.

-However, there is no denying of the practicality of this idea when used auxiliary to an actual bean bag chair during chill time.
+However, this idea could also be used as an accessory for an actual bean bag chair during chill time.

 Remade DIY Bean Bag Chair

-Having an old and beaten bean bag chair does not necessarily mean trash.
-With a bit of creativity, you can easily bring back to life an otherwise lifeless object by simply making a makeover on it.
-Call it re-purposed but it’s far more practical that way than having to buy or make a new one from scratch.
+An old and beaten bean bag chair is not necessarily meant for the trash.
+With a bit of creativity, you can easily bring it back to life with a simple makeover.
+Call it re-purposed, or call it cheating, but it’s far more practical than having to buy or make a new one from scratch.
 If it isn’t old and familiar, then it’s got to be new, right?

 Football-inspired DIY Bean Bag Chair

-You know that you want your child to become a sportsman by choosing to pattern a bean bag chair after an iconic sports material.
-This design particularly has obviously the mindset towards one sport: football.
+You know that you want your child to become a sportsman by choosing to pattern your bean bag chair after an iconic sports material.
+This design is obviously leaning towards one sport: football.

 DIY Bean Bag Chair with Otomi Stencils

-The idea of making a bean bag chair from scratch is already an art in and of itself.
-But to employ an added layer of art on it, that’s twice as artistic.
-This particular DIY bean bag chair blueprint is a statement that bean bags can be very creative.
+Making a bean bag chair from scratch is already an art in itself.
+But adding a layer of art onto it, that’s twice as artistic.
+This particular DIY bean bag chair blueprint is a statement that bean bags themselves can be very creative.

 Rollie Pollie DIY Bean Bag Chair

-Want a bean bag chair design that you not only sit on to but can roll around as well?
-This rollie design is inviting on the idea of the “rolls” for its somewhat circular shape and colorful lines.
-If anything, this is a perfect companion for kids during playtime on the living room.
+Want a bean bag chair that you not only sit on to but can roll around as well?
+This rollie design is inviting for its circular shape and colorful lines, which make a perfect companion for kids during playtime in the living room.

 Pyramidal DIY Bean Bag Chair